EventStore/EventStore/docs/server/features/connectors/details.md

 ## Performance

-The preview version of connectors will be optimized even further.
 We are committed to enhancing the performance and scalability of our connectors.
 One of the key improvements will be the introduction of sharded writes on every sink, which will enable more efficient data distribution and processing.